 Diagram produced with my home-made Planck black body radiation curve generator

 which is available on line at my website.
-See Planck Viewer
+See Planck Viewer,

 and ask here if you need help using it.